Black bear guide: how to identify, where to find them and what to do if you encounter one

 Despite their name, black bears are not always black – they can also be light brown, blond or even grey-blue.
 A subspecies of black bear with white fur, known as the Kermode or spirit bear, lives in British Columbia.

-Female black bears can give birth to up to six cubs, and usually breed every other year.
+Female black bears can give birth to up to six cubs, but typically have two to three, and usually breed every other year.
 Cubs stay with their mother for about 18 months.

 Black bears will leave the forest and travel many miles to seek food, entering back gardens and campsites.
 They have an exceptional sense of smell, leading them to seek out food items in rubbish bins and outdoor storage facilities.
 They are also perfectly capable of breaking into cars.